Bscheinin/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Election employee requested the following audit tasks to be completed for a local congressional election:
+A Colorado Election employee requested that the following audit tasks be completed for a local congressional election:

--1.
-Determine the total number of votes cast in the local election.
+- 1. Determine the total number of votes cast in the local election.
--2.
-Create a list of the candidates who received votes.
+- 2. Create a list of the candidates who received votes.
--3.
-Calculate the total votes for each candidate.
+- 3. Calculate the total votes for each candidate.
--4.
-Calculate the percentage of votes each candidate received.
+- 4. Calculate the percentage of votes each candidate received.
--5.
-Determine the winner of the election based on the highest percentage of the popular vote.
+- 5. Determine the winner of the election based on the highest percentage of the popular vote.

 ## Project Resources

 Souce data: election_results.csv

 Programs used: Python 3.7 and Visual Studio Code v1.63.2

 ## Audit Summary